internetarchive/wayback-machine-webextension/STYLE_GUIDE.md

 by [Carl Gorringe](https://github.com/cgorringe)

 This is a style guide for the Chrome extension code.
-Much of the code doesn't currently follow this guide, but you can help improve it by refactoring it.
+Some of the code may not currently follow this guide, but you can help improve it by refactoring it.
 Some items are merely suggestions and there can be exceptions, so use your best judgement.

 HTML / CSS
 ----------